 If you believe that you have suffered less favourable treatment as a result of being pregnant, you should obtain legal advice as soon as possible.
 There are strict time limits for making discrimination and unfair dismissal claims.
 The tribunal must usually receive a claim within three months less one day.
 Time limits for some claims can only be extended for very good reasons.

-See the information sheet, Dealing with pregnancy and maternity-related problems at work, for more on how to negotiate with your employer and how to bring a claim in a tribunal.
+See the information sheet, Dealing with pregnancy and maternity-related problems, for more on how to negotiate with your employer and how to bring a claim in a tribunal.

 Are there any other benefits I can claim?

 Once your baby is born you can claim Child Benefit.
-From January 2013, families in receipt of child benefit will be subject to a child benefit higher earner charge if one or more parent earns more than £50,000.
+Families in receipt of child benefit will be subject to a child benefit higher earner charge if one or more parent earns more than £50,000.

 You may be able to claim Child Tax Credit and/or Working Tax Credit depending on your family income.
 For more information and an application form, telephone the Tax Credit Helpline on 0845 300 3900.